Bone Dragon King

 It's widely unknown that this boss

-existed before Castlevania 3: Dracula's Curse due to Haunted Castle's
+existed before Castlevania III: Dracula's Curse due to Haunted Castle's

 obscurity.
 There's nothing really special about how it attacks; it just rebounds